TimHrovat/fri-uni/year_3/UZ/lab/assignment2/questions.md

 - 1
 - zgladi ostre tranzicije v signalu (smoothing)

 ### The figure below shows two kernels (a) and (b) as well as signal (c).
 Sketch (do not focus on exact proportions of your drawing, but rather on the understanding of what you are doing) the resulting convolved signal of the given input signal and each kernel.

-TODO
+ipad

 ### Convolution associativity effect